tumblr/colossus/README.md

 Colossus
 =========

 _Heads up!
 We're just getting setup.
-Published artifacts may not be available yet._
+Docs and published artifacts may not be available yet._

 Colossus is a lightweight I/O framework for building scala services.